Seattle Kraken | |

 nhl |

 The Seattle Kraken are a professional ice hockey team based in Seattle.
-The Kraken compete in the National Hockey League (NHL) as a member of the Pacific Division in the Western Conference and began play during the league's 2021–22 season.
+The Kraken compete in the National Hockey League (NHL) as a member of the Pacific Division in the Western Conference.
+The team was founded after the NHL approved a proposal by Seattle Hockey Partners to grant an expansion franchise to the city of Seattle, and the team began play during the league's 2021–22 season.
 They play their home games at Climate Pledge Arena.

 Buoy, a sea troll, is the Kraken's mascot.
-He is said to be a nephew of the Fremont Troll.
-Buoy was introduced prior to a preseason game against the Canucks on October 1, 2022, at Climate Pledge Arena.
+He is said to be a nephew of the Fremont Troll, a sculpture in Fremont.
+Buoy was introduced prior to a preseason home game against the Vancouver Canucks on October 1, 2022.
 The Kraken had intended to introduce Buoy around Christmas during the 2021–22 season, but due to game postponements related to the spread of the SARS-CoV-2 Omicron variant, the team decided to wait until prior to the 2022–23 season instead.
-[35] Reaction to Buoy's debut was polarized, with many observers expressing a strong like or dislike for the mascot.
-[36] On his Spittin' Chiclets podcast, Paul Bissonnette called Buoy "the ugliest mascot of all time".
-[37]
+[78] Reaction to Buoy's debut was polarized, with many observers expressing a strong like or dislike for the mascot.
+[79]

 During the 2021–22 season, in the absence of an official mascot, the Kraken promoted a "team dog" named Davy Jones.
 The dog, a four-month-old husky mix rescue dog introduced on January 17, 2022, socialized with fans at home games as he trained to be a therapy dog.
 [38]

-Kraken games are broadcast regionally on Root Sports Northwest for the team's first five seasons.
 Former Hartford Whalers and Carolina Hurricanes broadcaster John Forslund serves as the team's television play-by-play announcer.
-[40] [48] J. T. Brown is the Kraken's first television analyst.
-[49] In August 2022, the team hired Eddie Olczyk to be a television analyst alongside Forslund and Brown.
-Olczyk will maintain his job at TNT as one of the lead analysts and will call Kraken hockey games as his schedule allows.
-[50]
+[83] [84] J. T. Brown is the Kraken's primary television color analyst.
+[85] In August 2022, the team hired Eddie Olczyk to be a television analyst alongside Forslund and Brown.
+[86]

-For their inaugural season, the Kraken's ECHL affiliate was the Texas-based Allen Americans; [59] they were replaced by the Kansas City Mavericks in that capacity for the 2022-23 season.
-[60]
+For their inaugural season, the Kraken's ECHL affiliate was the Texas-based Allen Americans.
+[102] They were replaced by the Kansas City Mavericks in that capacity for the 2022–23 season.
+[103]

 This is a list of the seasons completed by the Kraken.
-For the full season-by-season history, see List of Seattle Kraken seasons.
+[104]

 Season | GP | W | L | OTL | Pts | GF | GA | Finish | Playoffs |